This feature is part of The Academy Way

 If a player is offered a place, it is never on a whim – careful due diligence is taken and stored in advance, not as result of spotting a bright performance.
 The aim is to ensure that no promising young player is missed, and to offer the teenagers a way back into professional football, whether with Southampton themselves or helping them find another club.
 One such example is Isaac Nehemie, who earned a place in the under-18 squad through the program, but had two other left-backs ahead of him, and so was allowed to sign a two-year contract with Aston Villa.

 Technology is embraced in all areas of the academy and training ground.
 The medical department has designed its own custom-made apparatus to aid specific recovery, and the analysis of training sessions and matches allows staff to offer feedback to coaches to avoid future injuries.
 Last season, Southampton suffered the fewest soft-tissue injuries in the Premier League, despite covering more ground than any other side.
-Even the laundry has washing machines which pump in extra oxygen to kill 99 per cent of bacteria in dirty kit.
+Even the laundry has washing machines which pump in extra oxygen to kill 99 percent of bacteria in the dirty kit.

 A project as innovative and crucial as this requires more manpower.
-Six years ago, there were only six staff in the entire academy, and only 14 in total at the club involved in the football side of operations.
+Seven years ago, there were only six staff in the entire academy, and only 14 in total at the club involved in the football side of operations.
 Now there are 56 staff in the Football Development Support Centre, and up to 80 overall involved in the non-commercial side.
 Some are based at the magnificent Markus Liebherr pavilion at the Staplewood Campus, a complex that was officially opened last November and may end up costing around £40 million.
 As Reed points out, while it may seem a large sum for a club of Southampton’s stature to spend on a facility, it is no more than the price of one world class player, and even then, there is no guarantee that a new signing would gel.